StratifyLabs/StratifyBlog/content/stratifylabs/2021-05-09-Stratify-Toolbox-Campaign-Preview.md

 All STM32 Parts that can be programming using STM32CubeProgrammer can be remotely flashed using the Toolbox.

-You can create your own binary blob and configuration file to support flashing any ARM Cortex-M chip.
-You just have to write the flash driver.
+You can create a custom binary blob to support flashing any ARM Cortex-M chip.
 For most MCU's, the manufacturer provides a flash driver that just needs to be ported to the target loader template project.

 **Tracing**